framps/raspiBackupDoc/en/src/smart-recycle.md

 you want to continue using the previous backup directory and not use a new directory.

-If you have carefully checked that the intelligent rotation strategy deletes the deletes the correct backups and removes the desired backups, the option `--smartRecycleDryrun-` (note the `-` at the end!) in each backup run the intelligent rotation strategy is applied and **backups that are no longer required are deleted irrevocably**.
+If you have carefully checked that the intelligent rotation strategy deletes the correct backups and removes the desired backups, the option `--smartRecycleDryrun-` (note the `-` at the end!) in each backup run the intelligent rotation strategy is applied and **backups that are no longer required are deleted unrecoverable**.

 Alternatively, the configuration option